 - literary agent Lindsay Mealing (Emerald City Literary)

-- literary agent Adria Olson (Martin Literary Management)
+- literary agent Adria Goetz (Martin Literary Management)

 - and possibly more to come